 When you’re out in the wild, you’ll likely come across various conditions.
 You never know if it’s going to rain, snow, hail, or even worse.
-That said, even when you have lighters or matches on you…it might be tough to get a fire going.
+That said, even when you have lighters or matches on you…it might be tough to start a fire.
 This is why it’s good to know of natural fire tinder sources.
+To get a fire started you’ll need a fire starter and a good tinder.
+There are several natural materials that will help you get a fire going.

 However, if you don’t know what they are…you could be in trouble.
 This is the same for some baron places, such as various desert territories.
 It’s also something to consider for even your local forest nearest to you.

 Clearly there are other more creative things you can find from trees besides sticks.
-The reason Cedar Bark is so useful is that it is quite fibrous and has a resinous nature about it.
+The reason Cedar Bark is so useful is that it is quite fibrous and has a resinous nature about it, making it one of the best tinder sources.

 This means it can be lit even when damp, while the resinous portion allows it to produce hot flames that effectively lite everything.
 The best thing to do is to grab your knife and cut off some of the outer bark from the tree.